apache/iceberg/docs/spark-structured-streaming.md

     .toTable("database.table_name")
 ```

+If you're using Spark 3.0 or earlier, you need to use `.option("path", "database.table_name").start()`, instead of `.toTable("database.table_name")`.

-In the case of the directory based Hadoop catalog:
+In the case of the directory-based Hadoop catalog:

 ```scala
 data.writeStream